 - Before, during, or after school program

 - Take-home (family engagement) program

 - Students with reading goals on their Individual Education Programs (IEP)

 - Students who are English Language Learners (ELL)

 - Other students identified as needing 1:1 intervention

 - Provide Reading Mentoring Instruction at regional locations

 - Provide 2 M4RA Resource Guide Books to each school or organization

 - Provide support to implement the M4RA program

-- Email M4RA News 4 You & Information on a regular basis
+- Email M4RA News 4 You & Information throughout the year